 By creating Android and offering it for "free" to OEMs Google created value in the device industry, commoditising along the way the value of Symbian, the prices of mobile phones, and accelerating the demise of many companies including Nokia.

 Google bundled Google Apps with Android, ensuring that every owner of an Android phone became instantly a customer in Google's Advertising Business Model.
 It is this bundling that the European Commission regards as anti-competitive

 Google monetises user data knowledge in its advertising operations.

 Since Android, Google has performed further asymmetric moves in multiple industries.

 With the above structure, it is now easier to answer why Facebook (advertising) bought WhatsApp (telecoms), Microsoft (software) acquired Skype (telecoms), and why many other companies are growing asymmetrically into new industries.

 Digital Business Models are inherently asymmetric i.e. by design they force customers and profits to migrate from one industry to the other.
 They create unfair advantage by commoditising another industry and are thus prone to anti-competitive actions.
 Deciphering the mechanics of the such Asymmetric Business Models is the first step to attaining clarity on the moves of players such as Google, Facebook, Microsoft and how those could affect the industry your business operates in.

 Asymmetry has been used in conjunction with business modeling since the appearance of Amazon.
 For us though, it is the people at SlashData who first provided a concise description.
-We use their terminology as a basis for our work with clients and we highly recommend reading their excellent blog on the subject.
+We use their terminology as a basis for our work with clients and we highly recommend taking Andreas Constantinou's excellent course on the subject.